weeberific/IsekaiLoversList/index.md

 *Description:* World-class medical researcher reincarnates and uses his newfound magic to accelerate medical treatment

-*Comments:* Well-executed Isekai using past-life knowlege, the build-up is exciting and leads to an excellent high stakes showdown
+*Comments:* Well-executed Isekai using past-life knowledge, the build-up is exciting and leads to an excellent high stakes showdown